 Explore Somewhere New Together

-Whether it’s just across town to a park or neighborhood you’ve never visited or a vacation out of the state (once we’re all traveling again), getting out and exploring the world can definitely help raise spirits during the colder days of winter.
-You could even make it educational with a visit to a nearby historical site or monument, or something purely fun, like if a movie or tv show was filmed near you.
+Whether it’s just across town to a park or neighborhood you’ve never visited or a vacation out of the state, getting out and exploring the world can definitely help raise spirits during the colder days of winter.
+You could even make it educational with a visit to a nearby historical site or monument, or something purely fun, like if a movie or TV show was filmed near you.

 Give Back as a Family

 Teaching your kids about the importance of giving back to their community is even more special during the holidays, and there are all kinds of ways to help make the world a better place.
-Volunteering in person may be a little tricky this year due to the pandemic, but something that every family can do is head out together on a walk with a trash bag and help clean up your local neighborhood or park.
+Something that every family can do is head out together on a walk with a trash bag and help clean up your local neighborhood or park.
 You could also organize a socially distant canned food drive for a food bank or church in your city.
 If your family has money to spare this year, you could discuss as a family the issues important to everyone, and then make a contribution to an agreed-upon non-profit or charity.

 Host a Zoom Family Trivia Night with Relatives

 For family members who don’t live nearby, a great way to bond during the holidays is to have a Zoom call with a fun activity!
-Consider creating a family trivia night to see who has the best memory — the ones that do can bask in glory and the younger ones will get to learn!
+Consider creating a family trivia night to see who has the best memory — the ones that do can bask in the glory and the younger ones will get to learn!
 Questions could include things like “When did Grandpa graduate from high school?” and “What is Mom’s favorite movie?”
-You could also mix things up with general trivia questions or queries about the events of 2020.
+You could also mix things up with general trivia questions or family history.

 Create Movie Family Traditions